keesiemeijer/related-posts-by-taxonomy/readme.txt

 For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.4.1 =
+= 2.5.0 =
-This update adds the ability to add CSS classes with a widget or shortcode argument.
-See the changelog.
+This update adds a terms parameter for the shortcode and widget. (see changelog for more changes)